GuidoRial/instagram-clone/README.md

     - How to create a collection
     - Multiple ways of accessing a document (by using a username, a docId or a userId)
     - How to manipulate a document to add, remove or update things

+## For the future
+1. Add more user validation with feedback in the UI